Rota Club: Social composition

-Politics

 Politics of the Rota Club

 The politics of the Rota Club are primarily those seen in its founding.
 As a club dedicated to the popularization of Harrington's Oceana and republicanism it was primarily a place of discussion for democratic ideals.
 However the type of republicanism was important as not everyone agreed with Harrington's views.
 It was not unusual to hear a debate which contradicted Harrington's views.
 Samual Pepys records one debate where he heard "a good argument against Mr. Harrington's assertion that overbalance of propriety was the foundation of government."

 The building block on which the Rota Club styled its political debates was that of separating itself from practical politics.
 This was an arena distinct from the parliament in that it debated theoretical political philosophy.
 Harrington, in using the Rota club to propagate his ideas on government, felt that it was enough to simply allow his philosophy to enter the political debates of the day.
 He felt that once these theories were properly understood they would filter into the practical (parliamentary) government of their own accord.
 During his interrogation in 1661 Harrington "disavowed any practical political purpose to his Rota activities in 1659."
 It should not be misunderstood, however, as a disinterested debate club at least as far as Harrington himself.
 He did want to see his ideas enter into the parliamentary government.